 BSDS, Inc. d/b/a Brookside Charter School ("School") is a not-for-profit public benefit corporation incorporated as BSDS, Inc. in June 1999 and organized under Chapter 355, RSMo and governed by Senate Bill No. 781 of the 89th General Assembly of the Missouri legislature.
 BSDS, Inc. is a not-for-profit corporation whose purpose is to operate elementary and preschool public charter schools in the State of Missouri.
 The first school year operating as a charter school was 2002-2003.
 The School is exempt from most Missouri laws and statutes governing educational institutions.
 The aforementioned Senate Bill No. 781 governs it.
-The School is sponsored by Missouri Charter Public School Commission with a charter school agreement effective November 1, 2018 for five school years beginning July 1, 2018 and ending June 30, 2023.
+The School is sponsored by Missouri Charter Public School Commission with a charter school contract and performance agreement effective November 1, 2018 for five school years beginning July 1, 2018 and ending June 30, 2023.
+The charter contract was renewed in April 2023 effective July 1, 2023 for five school years ending June 30, 2028.
 The mission of the School is to believe in their students and be committed to providing them with unlimited opportunities.